raspberrypilearning/getting-started-scratch/en/step_11.md

 The `ask`{:class="block3sensing"} block works with a keyboard or with a virtual on-screen keyboard on a tablet.

+The `answer`{:class="block3sensing"} block is a reporter block that reports a value and can be used as a variable.

 [[[scratch3-ask-answer-chat]]]

-The `Sensing`{:class="block3sensing"} blocks menu also contains several 'reporter' blocks that can be used to get values:
+The `Sensing`{:class="block3sensing"} blocks menu also contains several reporter blocks that can be used to get values:

 ```blocks3
 (distance to (mouse-pointer v))